Soto92/arch-pocs/vote-system/readme.md

 **Description:** All votes stored in one table, one database.

-**Pros:**

-- Extremely simple
-- No routing layer
+PROS (+)

+- scalability: simple single-node or single logical DB, zero routing complexity.
+- operational: trivial to implement, easy backups and transactional guarantees.
-- Easy to manage
+- development speed: fastest to build and iterate.

-**Cons (why it’s the worst):**

-- Does NOT scale under heavy write load
-- Single point of failure
-- Giant table becomes slow
-- Not viable for millions of voters
+CONS (-)

+- consistency: + (strong): single DB gives strong transactional consistency and constraints work globally.
+- scalability: - (bad): will not scale to millions of votes or very high write throughput; single point of scale.
+- availability/cost: - (risk/cost): to scale, you must vertically scale the instance (expensive) and risk single point of failure.
+- latency for global users: -: global users distant from DB may see higher latency (unless fronted by edge).
+- operations: -: huge table growth causes maintenance (vacuum, index bloat, slower backups).

 **Best for:**